 Insulin deficiency diabetes is when a pet's body cannot produce sufficient insulin - a hormone that breaks down food and turns it into glucose for energy.
 Insulin is produced by an organ known as the pancreas, and when this organ is damaged or isn't functioning to its optimum, insulin production is affected.
 Pets with insulin-deficiency diabetes require shots every day to keep their insulin levels at the optimum level.

-Insulin resistance diabetes, on the other hand, is when the pancreas produces insulin, but the pet's body isn't able to utilise it to break down food and synthesise energy.
+Insulin resistance diabetes, on the other hand, is when the pancreas produces insulin, but the pet's body isn't able to utilize it to break down food and synthesize energy.
 This is because the cells aren't responding to insulin, and as a result, glucose is not being broken down.

 Insulin deficiency diabetes is most common amongst dogs and cats between the ages of one and seven, whereas insulin resistance diabetes is most prevalent amongst older and obese dogs and cats between the ages of seven and fourteen.

 Genetics - Pets whose parents and grandparents have had diabetes stand a higher chance of developing this metabolic disease than dogs with no history of diabetes.